chrysn/aiocoap/doc/tools.rst

 * ``aiocoap-kivy-widget``: A similar (and smaller) widget implemented in Kivy_.

-  As asyncio support is not merged in Kivy yet, be sure to build the library from `the asyncio pull request`_.

 * ``oscore-plugtest``: Server and client for the interoperability tests conducted during the development of OSCORE.